cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## FROST(ristretto255, SHA-512) {#recommended-suite}

-This ciphersuite uses ristretto255 for the Group and SHA-512 for the Hash function.
+This ciphersuite uses ristretto255 for the Group and SHA-512 for the Hash function `H`.
 The value of the contextString parameter is "FROST-RISTRETTO255-SHA512".

 - Group: ristretto255 {{!RISTRETTO=I-D.irtf-cfrg-ristretto255-decaf448}}